ahmedsaleh020/only-notes/readme.md

 # Only Notes  (A Simple Note-Taking App)

-This is a readme file for Only Notes, a single-page web application that allows you to create, edit, and delete notes.
+This a web application that allows you to create, edit, and delete notes.
 It's designed to be a simple and user-friendly tool for managing your thoughts and ideas.

 # Demo:
 [Only Notes](https://only-notes.netlify.app/)